 The technical fabric is highly breathable, and helps keep me warm and dry when I have my running sweat on.

 These women’s On running tights are pretty flattering, and it feels good to put them on.
 While appearance is not the most important thing, I believe that feeling good in what you’re wearing does contribute to a good run.
 The wide waistband comes right up to my waist, which means that I don’t get any ‘muffin-top’, and this probably also contributes to how well the tights stay up once on.

 Although they only come in black, I get a lot of comments on them when I’m out running, mainly other women asking where they’re from / what brand they are.

 At $119.99, these running tights are not the cheapest.
 But you are paying for quality at the end of the day.
 I’ve worn these many times and they still look as-new and have their shape.
 On a price-per-wear basis, these are therefore great value.

 In summary – On Running Tights

 For a well-fitting, comfortable and high-quality pair of running leggings, the On Running Tights are a great choice.
-They also look great with other On running clothing, such as the On Weather Jacket, which I reviewed recently [read here].
+They also look great with other On running clothing, such as the On Weather Jacket, which I reviewed [read here].